Katherine Bennell-Pegg

-Katherine Bennell-Pegg (born 1984) is Director of Space Technology at the Australian Space Agency.
+Katherine Maureen Bennell-Pegg (born 15 December 1984) is an Australian space engineer and qualified astronaut, although she has not as yet flown in space.
+As of 2025 she is director of space technology at the Australian Space Agency, an Australian government agency.
 In 2024, she became the first qualified astronaut under the Australian flag as well as the first female Australian to be trained as an astronaut.
-She is a dual Australian and British citizen.
+In January 2026 she was named 2026 Australian of the Year.

 Early life and education

-Katherine Bennell-Pegg was born in Sydney and grew up in the Northern Beaches area.
-She completed a Bachelor of Engineering (Honours), Aeronautical & Space Engineering, and a Bachelor of Advanced Science majoring in physics at the University of Sydney.
+Katherine Bennell-Pegg was born on 15 December 1984 in Sydney and grew up in the Northern Beaches area.
+She attended Queenwood School for Girls in Mosman.

+She completed a Bachelor of Engineering (Honours), Aeronautical & Space Engineering, and a Bachelor of Advanced Science majoring in physics at the University of Sydney, graduating in 2007.
+She received the Charles Kuller Graduation Prize for her undergraduate thesis.

-Upon completion of her double-degrees, Bennell-Pegg received an Erasmus Mundus full scholarship to study in Germany, Sweden, the United Kingdom, and the Netherlands as part of the Joint European Master in Space Science and Technology programme.
-Under this program, she completed a Masters of Science in Astronautics and Space Engineering at Cranfield University (1st prize shared) and a Masters of Science in Space Technology at Luleå University of Technology.
+Upon completion of her double degrees, Bennell-Pegg received an Erasmus Mundus full scholarship to study in Germany, Sweden, the United Kingdom, and the Netherlands as part of the Joint European Master in Space Science and Technology programme.
+Under this program, she completed a Masters of Science in Astronautics and Space Engineering at Cranfield University in England and a Masters of Science in Space Technology at Luleå University of Technology in Sweden, both in 2010.

-During her university education, Bennell-Pegg also completed the Space Studies Program at the International Space University, alongside two internships.
-These included working as a thermal engineer at the European Space Agency, and at NASA Ames designing a low-cost spacecraft development platform.
+During her university education, Bennell-Pegg also completed the Space Studies Program at the International Space University, from 29 June to 28 August 2009 (SSP09) at the NASA Ames Research Center.
+The 131 participants from 35 countries undertook three projects: ACCESS Mars: Assessing Cave Capabilities Establishing Specific Solutions; SAFEN EARTH: Space Aid for Energy Needs on Earth; and DREAM: Disaster Risk Evaluation and Management.

 Bennell-Pegg also served in the Australian Army Reserve, for which she was awarded the Sword of Honour and the Sir Thomas Blamey Memorial Award.

 Career

+Bennell-Pegg is a qualified professional astronaut and space engineer, although as of December 2025 has not been into space.

 Airbus

-Bennell-Pegg's first job after her MScs was as a mission systems engineer at Airbus UK, working on a range of future missions and concept studies, including Martian in-situ resource utilisation (ISRU), future remote sensing missions and space debris removal.
-She also worked as a thermal architect on the LISA Pathfinder team during the thermal test campaign.
+Bennell-Pegg's first job after her MScs was as a mission systems engineer at Airbus UK and Airbus Defence and Space Germany, where she worked as a project manager, lead systems engineer, and service operations lead from 2014 to 2019.
+In her various roles at Airbus, she worked as a thermal architect on the LISA Pathfinder project; contributed to advanced ISRU (in-situ resource utilisation) technologies and a Martian vehicle design; developed an InSAR mission concept to measure ocean surface currents; and headed a team tasked with designing concepts for Orion missions.

-She was transferred to Airbus Defence and Space Germany in 2016, where she worked as a project manager and systems engineer of advanced robotic projects, as well as being the service operations lead for the Bartolomeo International Space Station Platform.

 Australian Space Agency

-Bennell-Pegg moved back to Australia to support the growing local space sector and started her position as the assistant manager of space capability and robotics & automation at the Australian Space Agency based in Adelaide, South Australia.
-In 2022 she was promoted to the role of director of space technology.
+In 2019 Bennell-Pegg accepted a position as the assistant manager of space capability and robotics and automation at the Australian Space Agency based in Adelaide, South Australia.
+In March 2022 she was promoted to the role of director of space technology.